The Legend of Heroes: Trails in the Sky SC: Reception

 Trails in the Sky SC received "generally favorable" reviews according to review aggregator Metacritic.

 RPGFan gave the imported Japanese version an 82% score, praising the gameplay, writing, and characters, but criticizing the dated presentation and cliché main plot compared to Crisis Core, Final Fantasy Tactics, and Xenosaga, concluding: "Those willing to see beyond the somewhat outdated presentation and cliché main storyline will find a slightly old school, yet incredibly charming RPG with solid mechanics, likeable characters and a well written story".
 RPGFan later gave the English version an 88% score, praising the gameplay, story, writing, characters, and soundtrack.
-They stated that it is "robustly realized and populated by an endless stream of compelling characters, Trails in the Sky approaches the pinnacle of traditional JRPG design".
+They felt that it was "robustly realized and populated by an endless stream of compelling characters", and said "Trails in the Sky approaches the pinnacle of traditional JRPG design".

 Gamer.nl stated that the "story is epic, the localisation makes characters into persons and everything combined makes this game a must have for JRPG lovers and gamers that appreciate a good story".
 RPGamer said that "Falcom's writers do a superb job of giving the many characters distinct personalities" and appreciated "the full scope of this series, which takes time to develop pieces of its world in detail", concluding that the "two Trails in the Sky games show how rewarding the series can be".
 PlayStation Universe said it is a "superb second chapter with a fantastic storyline, great characters and compelling combat system".